Back to Blog

 From Paleo to Keto and high-intensity interval training to spin classes – trainers and brands claim that their approach is the only way to reach your goals.

 As a fitness professional, you know the truth is that different health/nutrition/training programs have their own set of benefits.
 You’re likely also aware that the dangers of subscribing to one school of thought are that no single training method or health ideology works for everyone, all the time.
-There’s not a “one-size-fits-all” workout!
+There’s not a “one-size-fits-all” workout.

 Solution: Approach Members as Individuals

-From your sales process to the entire member entire experience – always remember that each of your members is unique.
+From your sales process to the entire member experience – always remember that each of your members is unique.
 They have different goals, different lifestyles, different likes/dislikes, and different motivations.

 That hardcore powerlifting program that worked great for one client may not produce any results with another.
 If clients from your HIIT class are raving about how great the workout is – it doesn’t mean you should sell it to everyone.